herijooj/Kanye-Vault/Lyrics/Albums/8. Ye/Snips/Niggas say they hero, mm, I don't see no cape.md

 # Niggas Say They Hero, Mm, I Don't See No Cape

-It's a different type of rules that we obey
+> [!quote] Niggas Say They Hero, Mm, I Don't See No Cape It's a different type of rules that we obey
 Ye, Ye, Ye season, nigga, we Old Bay
 We was all born to die, nigga, DOA